-5 Tips to Build a Killer Consulting Business
+5 Tips for Building a Killer Consulting Business

 In some ways, consulting can sound like one of the easiest businesses to start.
 You presumably already have the expertise and the industry contacts... all you have to do is line up some gigs, right?